dannywillems/dannywillems.github.io/index.md

     cybersecurity and low-level code optimisations.
     <br />
     Nowadays, I like getting my hands dirty coding in C, OCaml and Rust.
 Constantly requiring to be in an intellectually stimulating environment.
-I honestly enjoy people proving me I am wrong and teaching me new things.
     <br />
     Regarding my personality, I qualify myself as a social introvert, even though people think I am an extrovert.
 I enjoy being surrounded by self-minded